-By ensuring your car's tyres are kept inflated to the manufacturer's recommended tyre pressure levels, you can extend the life of your tyres, improve the handling of your vehicle, and maintain the optimum fuel efficiency.
+By ensuring your car's tyres are kept inflated to the manufacturer's recommended tyre pressure levels, you can extend the life of your tyres, improve the handling of your vehicle, and maintain optimum fuel efficiency.

 Tyres which are over or under inflated will affect the handling of your car and may cause the tyres to overheat.
 This will cause your tyres to wear out quicker than if you had kept the pressure at the correct level.

 Failing this, you can also look up your tyre pressure online although be aware no website will take responsibility for giving you the correct tyre pressure for your vehicle so if you’re not sure then take it to a garage, which is ultimately the best bet.

-If you over fill your tyres the handling of the car will be compromised as the tyres has to swell to take in the extra air.
-Overinflation actually has the effect of reducing the contact area where the tyre touches the ground.
+If you over fill your tyres then the handling of the car will be compromised as the tyres have to swell to take in the extra air.
+Over inflation actually has the effect of reducing the contact area where the tyre touches the ground.

 Increasing the tyre inflation without increasing the load in the car will reduce the vehicle handling most significantly in corners.
 The optimum tyre pressure is normally the one designated by the car manufacturer.

 A few years ago there were stories about how you could overinflate the tyres of your car and gain some fuel economy but the prospect of losing any handling of your car certainly outweighs any fuel economy benefits.

 Michelin has previously stated: "[Our] recommendation is, and always has been, that the correct and only inflation pressure for your vehicle is that which is specified by the OE vehicle manufacturer, either on the placard (inside the driver's door jamb) or owner's manual."